JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson1.md

 #### The **composer**

-* ⛓ Connects the code we write with the runtime
+⛓ Connects the code we write with the runtime
-* 🗣 Informs the runtime about the shape of the tree by executing the Composable functions

 ---

 #### **2. Idempotent**

 * Executing a Composable multiple times should produce **same result** (if its inputs have not changed)
-* The Composition should not vary as a result
 * **Consistency**

 ---